Innovative public-private financing structures to improve food security in Africa: The Africa Agriculture and Trade Investment Fund (AATIF)

 Facts and figures

 When the fund was launched, the Federal Ministry for Economic Cooperation and Development invested EUR 45 million, while KfW and Deutsche Bank each invested EUR 20 million.
 Under the administration of Deutsche Bank, this capital grew steadily.
-As of April 2015, the AATIF had fund assets of USD 141 million, including participation of private investors.
+By Q1 2017, the AATIF had fund assets of USD 152 million, including participation of private investors.